Alitleis123/AliTleis123/README.md

 ---

 🧠 I've been obsessed with computers since I was a kid.
-Built my first PC at 15, got pulled into software shortly after — how it runs, how it's built, how it all comes together.
+Built my first PC at 15, got pulled into software shortly after.
+How it runs, how it's built, how it all comes together.
 That curiosity turned into a CS degree at Northeastern and a habit of building things that actually matter.

-Currently incoming **Web Application Developer (AI Integration)** at **MIT Lincoln Laboratory** — a DoD research lab operated by MIT — starting June 2026.
+Currently incoming **Web Application Developer (AI Integration)** at **MIT Lincoln Laboratory** — a DoD research lab operated by MIT — starting July 2026.

 ---

-### 🔧 Stack
+### 🔧 Main Tech Stack
 `TypeScript` `Python` `React` `Next.js` `Node.js` `MongoDB` `C#` `PostgreSQL` `Docker` `OpenCV` `FFmpeg` `Lua`

 ---